Selecting samples of galaxies with fewer Fingers-of-God

-In \S\ref{sec:HOD_properties}, we showed that FoG are sourced primarily by galaxies living in the most massive halos, where deep gravitational potential wells source large virial velocities.
-These are the same clusters that, in turn, produce the strongest X-ray emission and Sunyaev-Zel'dovich (tSZ) distortion of the cosmic microwave background frequency spectrum. tSZ and X-ray intensity are tightly correlated with halo mass, so masking on these observables --- for example, in regions with SNR of 5 or higher --- could potentially remove the galaxies with the strongest peculiar velocities, and do so with a very clean selection function that depends only on halo mass and crucially \emph{not} on galaxy overdensity or velocity.
-This is due in large part to the fact that structures that can be detected on an individual basis in current or upcoming Compton $y$-maps are all in the one-halo regime\footnote{The impact of two-halo contributions to the $y$-maps can be addressed in hydro simulations, though we defer this to future work.} (two-halo contributions to the tSZ effect are only evident after stacking very many objects).
+Massive galaxy clusters produce strong X-ray emission and Sunyaev-Zel'dovich (tSZ) distortions of the cosmic microwave background frequency spectrum. tSZ and X-ray intensity are tightly correlated with halo mass, so masking on these observables --- for example, in regions with SNR of 5 or higher --- could potentially remove the galaxies with the strongest peculiar velocities\footnote{There is likely a connection between what we propose to do and density-split statistics or marked power spectra, though we claim that our selection is more local in nature as it is guided by halo mass.
+Our approach will thus produce populations with clustering properties that are easier to model.
+The modeling will also be made easier by the fact that we typically identify --- and discard --- a very small number of objects.}.
+The selection and removal of these galaxies would thus be very clean and depend only on halo mass and crucially \emph{not} on galaxy overdensity or velocity\footnote{This is due in large part to the fact that structures that can be detected on an individual basis in current or upcoming Compton $y$-maps are all in the one-halo regime, with two-halo contributions to the tSZ effect only becoming evident after stacking over very many objects (the impact of two-halo contributions to the $y$-maps could be checked on a case-by-case basis using hydrodynamical simulations).
 Moreover, these objects are typically identified only after high-pass filtering the Compton $y$-maps to eliminate any long-wavelength modes tracing the cosmic web.
 This means that the key discerning property in this selection is halo mass.